 The fall is a particularly distressing time of year for Native peoples in America.
-It encompasses not only Columbus Day (which frames Columbus as a hero who “discovered” America when in reality he committed horrible atrocities against Indigenous peoples who were already here), but also Halloween (rampant with offensive appropriative “Indian” costumes), and Thanksgiving (a devastating reminder to Native peoples of colonization’s impact — genocide, theft of their lands, and near cultural erasure).
+It encompasses not only Columbus Day (which frames Columbus as a hero who “discovered” America when in reality he committed horrible atrocities against Indigenous peoples who were already here), but also Halloween (when kids wear offensive, appropriative “Indian” costumes), and Thanksgiving (a devastating reminder to Native peoples of colonization’s impact — genocide, theft of their lands and near cultural erasure).

 This is why activists have worked hard to rewrite this season in the national consciousness as a time of commemoration rather than one of a celebratory patriotism.
 Some gains have been made.
 In 2014 Seattle City Council unanimously voted to rename Columbus Day to Indigenous Peoples’ Day, a day to honor Native peoples.
 But we have much more work to do.
 And as parents, one of the most important things we can do with our kids is read books that center, authentically and with dignity, the stories of the Native nations.

-Debbie is tribally enrolled at Nambe Pueblo in northern New Mexico.
+Debbie Reese, the coauthor of this article, is tribally enrolled at Nambe Pueblo in northern New Mexico.
 A former schoolteacher and professor, she has maintained the extensive blog American Indians in Children’s Literature since 2006.
 Her writings on children’s literature are taught in universities internationally.
 Debbie has seen way too many Americans ignore Native history and reduce Native peoples and culture to feathered headdresses and tipis, something “past” and “primitive.”
 The truth is far from that stereotype.

 There is actually powerful and living diversity amongst Native nations.
 For instance, the households and household items of Northwest nations vary visually from those of Southwest nations because of their different use of natural resource.
 In New Mexico alone, there are 19 different pueblo nations representing four different languages.
 To date, there are 566 federally recognized tribes in the United States, well-ordered societies with forms of governance all the way back to when Europeans first arrived on this continent.
 It is vital we read books that are tribally specific, include Native sovereignty and depict Native peoples as diverse people of today.